Lettiiii/Lettiiii/README.md

 # Hi 👋, I'm Hamina Samimo

 ### 🚀 Computer Engineering Student & AWS Certified Cloud Practitioner
 I bridge the gap between **Business Operations** and **Cloud Technology**.
-With a background in procurement and hands-on experience in AWS, I build data-driven solutions that automate governance and deliver predictive analytics for complex business problems.
+With experience in procurement and hands-on backgroud in AWS, I build data-driven solutions that automate governance and deliver predictive analytics for complex business problems.

 ---